Sovereign-Labs/sovereign-sdk/full-node/db/sov-schema-db/README.md

 }
 ```

-Using this schema, we can write a generic functions for storing and fetching typed data and ensure that
+Using this schema, we can write generic functions for storing and fetching typed data, and ensure that
 it's always encoded/decoded in the way we expect.

 ```rust